Cloaca: Placentals

-Being placental animals, humans only have an embryonic cloaca, which is split up into separate tracts during the development of the urinary and reproductive organs.
+Being placental animals, humans have an embryonic cloaca which divides into separate tracts during the development of the urinary and reproductive organs.
 However, a few human congenital disorders result in persons being born with a cloaca, including persistent cloaca and sirenomelia (mermaid syndrome).

 Reptiles

 In reptiles, the cloaca consists of the urodeum, proctodeum, and coprodeum.
-Some species have modified cloacae for increased gas exchange (see Reptile respiration and Reptile reproduction).
+Some species have modified cloacae for increased gas exchange (see reptile respiration and reptile reproduction).
 This is where reproductive activity occurs.

 Cloacal respiration in animals

 Some turtles, especially those specialized in diving, are highly reliant on cloacal respiration during dives.
-They accomplish this by having a pair of accessory air bladders connected to the cloaca which can absorb oxygen from the water.
+They accomplish this by having a pair of accessory air bladders connected to the cloaca, which can absorb oxygen from the water.

-Various fish, as well as polychaete worms and even crabs, are specialized to take advantage of the constant flow of water through the cloacal respiratory tree of sea cucumbers while simultaneously gaining the protection of living within the sea cucumber itself.
-At night, many of these species emerge from the anus of the sea cucumber in search of food.
+Sea cucumbers use cloacal respiration.
+The constant flow of water through it has allowed various fish, polychaete worms and even crabs to specialize to take advantage of it while living protected inside the cucumber.
+At night, many of these species emerge through the anus of the sea cucumber in search of food.